Harvesting & Importing

 by checking then number of files remaining in the directory and the log file

-in /mnt/logs/harvests/folio_latest.log
+in /mnt/logs/harvests/folio_latest.log.

 # Can be done inside or outside the container